axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 .. note::

-   Permission :bdg-ref-warning:`🔑ExpressCreateWorkflow <ExpressCreateWorkflow>` is required to create an Express Workflow.
+   The permission :bdg-ref-warning:`🔑ExpressCreateWorkflow <ExpressCreateWorkflow>` is required to create an Express Workflow.

 Define an Information Email
 ---------------------------